 Criminal Justice Work

-Learning Agreements received by us before December 1 2018 can be considered.
+Learning agreements received by us before December 7th 2019 will be taken into consideration.

 Learning agreements are handled in order of entry.